TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Count the total timeout from the moment we begin to traverse
 	- We will retry traversals indefinitely
 		- until the user presses Abort
+	- We need to automatically wait when we exhaust stun servers
+		- on the server too

 - stun_result_info
 	- remember to keep stun session in optional so that it is never initialized twice per session